 – By Jamie Lean (Head of Standards, Ngā Taonga Sound & Vision)

-In 2014 a video transfer provider, Utel – based in Adelaide, Australia – sent an email promoting its newly-acquired capabilities with new/old machines being purchased and rehabilitated, including major broadcast formats.
+In 2014 a video transfer provider, Utel – based in Adelaide, Australia – sent an email promoting its newly-acquired capabilities with new old machines being purchased and rehabilitated, including major broadcast formats.
 Way down the list I was excited to see a Sanyo VT-Cord machine listed!
-With the help of Preservation Manager, Louise McCrone, I arranged for Andrew and Janice’s tapes to be sent to Australia.
-This is always a risk that is not taken lightly by the archive – sending unique material anywhere – but we had established a comprehensive system prior to shipment, and the tapes were sent off in October.
-Just before Christmas they were returned, and it was thrilling to be able to give the delighted Janice and Andrew several DVD copies of their wedding 36 years after it had taken place and 10 years after they had come to the archive for help.
+With the help of Preservation Manager Louise McCrone, I arranged for Andrew and Janice’s tapes to be sent to Australia.
+This is always a risk that is not taken lightly by the Archive – sending unique material anywhere is a risk– but we had established a comprehensive system prior to shipment, and the tapes were sent off in October.
+Just before Christmas they were returned, and it was thrilling to be able to give the delighted Janice and Andrew several DVD copies of their wedding 36 years after it had taken place and 10 years after they had come to the Archive for help.